Fast hardware-aware matrix-free algorithm for higher-order finite-element discretized matrix multivector products on distributed systems: Hardware-aware implementation of the Matrix-free algorithm

-\subsubsection{GPU Batched Strategy:}
+\subsubsection{GPU Batched Strategy}

-In contrast to batched evaluation on CPU architectures, we need to rewrite \cref{eqn:AU} to better harness the parallelism of GPU architectures by further parallelizing over both FE-cells and batches.
-To this end, we interchange the order of the operations and consequently rewrite \cref{eqn:AU} as
+In contrast to the batched evaluation on CPU architectures discussed above, we recast \cref{eqn:AU} differently to better harness the SIMT nature of GPU architectures by further parallelizing over both FE-cells and batches.
+We define $\bB^{\left(i_b,t\right)}$ to represent the Boolean sparse matrix for extracting the batch $i_b$ of the subdomain multivector $\bU^{(t)}$ corresponding to $\Omega^t$ and $\bQ^{\left(i_b,e,t\right)}$ represents the \emph{subdomain level to FE-cell level map} for the FE-cell identified by $e$, batch $i_b$ and task $t$.
+To this end, we interchange the order of the operations involved in \cref{eqn:basempicpu} and consequently rewrite \cref{eqn:AU} as